DevExpress/testcafe/docs/articles/documentation/recipes/running-tests-using-travis-ci-and-sauce-labs.md

 3. Add a `.travis.yml` configuration file to the root of your project.
 This file should contain parameters and commands that instruct Travis CI how to execute your builds.
 For more information, see [Customizing the Build](https://docs.travis-ci.com/user/customizing-the-build).

-     For Node.js projects, the file can have the following content.
+     For Node.js projects, the `.travis.yml` file can have the following content.

      ```yaml
      language: node_js
      node_js: "stable"
      ```

-     Commit and push the `.travis.yml` file to your repository.
+     Commit and push this file to your repository.

 ## Step 3 - Configure Travis to use Sauce Labs